Must be enrolled as a full-time student at UW-Madison in both semesters of the Academic Year

 Liebenberg Family Research Scholarship Fund in Physics

-This scholarship will be awarded annually based on merit to a junior majoring in Physics, AMEP, or Astronomy, with preference given to a student interested in Condensed Matter Physics.
+This scholarship will be awarded annually based on merit to a junior majoring in Physics with preference given to a student interested in Condensed Matter Physics.
 This scholarship may continue through his/her senior year with support for research and travel.

 Ingersoll Prize for best coursework